-The THLB and the total long-term land base in TFL 6 are presented in Table 10, which includes the split between Schedule A (Timber Licence) and Schedule B (Crown land).
-Merchantable volume estimates are indicated in Table 11.
+The THLB and the total long-term land base in TFL 6 are presented in Table 11, which includes the split between Schedule A (Timber Licence) and Schedule B (Crown land).
+Merchantable volume estimates are indicated in Table 12.
 These areas and volumes have been compiled from GIS databases constructed for the preparation of this Information Package.
 A visual representation of the THLB can be found in Figure 9.

-Subsequent sections provide a comprehensive breakdown of the total area/volume categorized in each specific category listed in Table 10 and Table 11.
+Subsequent sections provide a comprehensive breakdown of the total area/volume categorized in each specific category listed in Table 11 and Table 12.
 These sections aim to summarize the area/volume that is subtracted from the land base, following the order of categories as depicted in the tables (i.e., addressing overlaps in a hierarchy).
+Please note that the areas and volumes displayed in the tables may not always add up precisely.
+This discrepancy is due to the rounding of figures to the nearest hectare for areas and to the nearest 1,000 m3 for volumes.